 Starting a small business is every entrepreneur’s dream.
-A sense of ownership over your destiny and creating something that has a unique stamp is important and gratifying, no matter how hard you have to work to maintain it.
+A sense of ownership over your destiny and creating something that has a unique stamp is important and gratifying, no matter how hard you have to work to maintain it and securing the future.

 Of course, ensuring the long-term sustainability of your business venture is vital – no one wants the idea to die with them.
 But this is often easier said than done since keeping a business thriving is hard enough without having to worry about what happens if you decide to leave or pass away and how to make sure your children can take over the reins.